 Brighton Pier

-The pier is free to walk along; you pay individually for rides and in the arcade.
-Unlimited ride wristbands run around £25 per person when available, which is worthwhile if you are bringing children who will use the park section continuously.
-Fish and chips on the pier cost £10-14 depending on the stall and portion size.
+The Palace Pier is free to walk along; you pay individually for rides and in the arcade.
+Unlimited ride wristbands run around GBP 25 when available.
+Fish and chips on the pier cost GBP 10 to 14.
 You can eat the same meal on dry land for less.
+This is understood by everyone and accepted by most people, because being on the pier is part of the experience and the views from the seaward end are worth the premium.

 The Beach and West Pier

-Brighton beach is shingle, not sand, which eliminates certain seaside activities (building sandcastles, comfortable lying down) and creates others (the sound of retreating waves over pebbles, a distinctive light effect in the afternoon).
-The beach between the Palace Pier and the West Pier ruins is the main swimming and sunbathing stretch.
+Brighton beach is shingle, not sand.
+This eliminates sandcastles and comfortable lying down, and creates the distinctive sound of retreating waves over pebbles that everyone who has been to Brighton associates with the place.
 The water temperature in the Channel rarely exceeds 18 degrees Celsius even in August.
+People swim anyway.

-The West Pier ruins are best photographed from the beach to the east, in late afternoon light when the sun is behind you.
-Murmurations of starlings occur around the pier structure in autumn and winter, occasionally running to hundreds of thousands of birds.
-The timing is unpredictable but the West Pier is one of the more reliable viewing locations in Britain.
+The West Pier ruins photograph best from the beach to the east, in late afternoon when the sun is behind you.
+In autumn and winter, murmurations of starlings occur around the pier structure – sometimes hundreds of thousands of birds moving in the coordinated patterns that starlings produce at dusk.
+The timing is not predictable but the West Pier is one of the more reliable murmuration viewing locations in Britain.
+If you happen to be there at the right moment, it is one of the better natural spectacles available in England.

 The Lanes and North Laine